Can we explain unexpected fluctuations of long-term real interest rate?: Description of macroeconomic environment

-\item The economic assumptions of the original IS-LM model are the following: \begin{itemize} \item modelled two-sectors economy (households - firms), \item it is a demand-oriented model (the supply is fully adapted to demand), \item $Y \geq 0,~R>0 $, \item a price level is constant (i.e. absence of inflation effect), \item a money supply is an exogenous quantity (means that money supply is some money stock determined by the central bank). \end{itemize} \item According to e.g. \cite{gandolfo} the original IS-LM model is the system of two algebraic equations: $I(Y,R)=S(Y,R), L(Y,R)=M_S$, where $M_S > 0$, in the static form and the system of two differential equations
+The original IS-LM model describes a two-sectors economy (the sector of households and the sector of firms); assumes $Y \geq 0,~R>0 $ and a constant price level and assumes that the supply is fully adapted to the demand (i.e. a demand-oriented model) and that the money supply is an exogenous quantity (i.e. the money supply is the money stock determined by the central bank), thus $M:=M_S>0$.

+According to e.g. \cite{gandolfo} the original dynamic IS-LM model is the system of two differential equations

-where $\alpha, \beta >0 $, in the dynamic form.
-The curve IS is a set of ordered pairs $[Y,R]$ which satisfy the equation $I(Y,R)=S(Y,R)$ and the curve LM is a set of ordered pairs $[Y,R]$ which satisfy the equation $L(Y,R)=M_S$.
-The one of the main outcomes of IS-LM model is intersection point (one or more) of the curves IS and LM representing aggregate macroeconomic equilibrium (i.e. the equilibrium on goods market and on money market, or on financial assets market, simultaneously).
-In dynamic version we research the (un)stability of this macroeconomic system, i.e. (un)stability of the equilibrium on goods market and on money market (or on financial assets market) simultaneously. \item We suppose that all of considering functions hereinafter are differentiable.
+where $\alpha, \beta >0 $.
+The IS curve is a set of ordered pairs $[Y,R]$ which satisfy the equation $\alpha[I(Y,R)-S(Y,R)]=0$, i.e. a curve representing the goods market equilibrium.
+The LM curve is a set of ordered pairs $[Y,R]$ which satisfy the equation $[L(Y,R)-M_S]=0$, i.e. a curve representing the money market equilibrium.
+An intersection point of the IS curve and of the LM curve represents an aggregate macroeconomic equilibrium.